BC46/FLSharp/README.md

 - Allows for up to 127 selectable resolutions in the general options menu; these are automatically determined based on the user's main monitor resolution.
 - Fixes the problem where the general options menu can't distinguish two different resolutions with the same width.
 - Makes the default resolution button in the general options menu select the user's main monitor resolution instead of 1024x768.
-- Prevent Freelancer from running with resolutions beyond the main display's capabilities in terms of horizontal and vertical resolution.
+- Prevent Freelancer from running with resolutions beyond the main display's capabilities in terms of resolution width and height.
-- Sets the user's main monitor resolution as the default in-game resolution.
+- Sets the user's main monitor resolution as the default in-game resolution (assumes widescreen support has already been added by JFLP and HUD Shift).
 - Instead of checking if the available resolutions are supported each time the option menu opens, do it only when needed (optimization).
 - Allows for the Ctrl + C hotkey to copy text from any Freelancer input box to the clipboard.
 - Allows for the Ctrl + V hotkey to paste text from the clipboard to any Freelancer input box.